Feedly: Magazine Style Homepage

 Aside from that, you can also perform other actions like marking a feed as a favorite by clicking on the star icon, unsubscribe by clicking on the unsubscribe icon, editing a category or subscription name by doing a SHIFT+click on the category/subscription name to rename it.
 Performing a right click on a feed or subscription also lets you perform several actions like “mark all as read”, “mark as favorite”, “open in website directly”, “edit subscription” and “unsubscribe”.

-Another cool Feedly feature is the minibar that rests on the lower right corner of the browser.
+Another cool feature is the minibar that rests on the lower right corner of the browser.
 The minibar can be enabled/disabled and can be configured to show up only on websites you subscribed to or on any rss enabled website.

 Feedly